-We believe that, from time to time the market price of our Class A shares may not fully reflect the value of our business, and that purchasing Class A shares represents a desirable use of available funds.
+We believe that, from time to time, the market price of our Class A shares may not fully reflect the value of our business, and that purchasing Class A shares represents a desirable use of available funds.
 The purchase of Class A shares, at appropriate prices, will also minimize any dilution resulting from the exercise of stock options.

 On July 22, 2020, we commenced a normal course issuer bid to purchase up to 3,996,004 outstanding Class A shares.
-This bid will expire on July 21, 2021.
-From July 22, 2020 to February 24, 2021, 420,000 shares were purchased for \$13 million.
+This bid expired on July 21, 2021.
+During this period, 3,996,004 shares were purchased for \$132 million, of which 3,576,004 shares for \$119 million were purchased in 2021.